 Jack Sisemore and his son, Trent, first started collecting and restoring vintage RVs back in the 1980s.
-By early 2012, they created this museum so they could both house and showcase their historic collection, at no cost to guests.
+By early 2012, they created this museum so they could both house and showcase their historic collection at no cost to guests.

 Their museum features the famous 1948 Flxible Bus from the movie “RV”, with Robin Williams:

-And the very first Itasca…EVER:
+And the first Itasca, ever:

 You can even take a look inside:

-Peace and love, dude: this Volkswagen “hippie van” was at Woodstock in 1969:
+This Volkswagen “hippie van” was at Woodstock in 1969:

 From 1946, this Tear Drop Kit trailer was restored to look brand new: